Which salt is best for my water softener?

-"When we bought Hydroworks in 2016, I decided to implement an instant ban on selling granular salt for softeners and began the process of educating our customers on the reasons why tablet salt was a better alternative for them.
-Of course, one reason companies often don’t always tell their customers about the damage that granular salt can cause is that it keeps service intervals frequent and maintenance costs high, making an extra profit for the service company”
+"When we bought Hydroworks in 2016, I decided to stop selling granular salt for softeners and began the process of educating our customers on the reasons why tablet salt was a better alternative.
+Of course, one reason companies often don’t always tell their customers about the damage that granular salt can cause is that it keeps service intervals frequent and maintenance costs high, making an extra profit for the service company.”

 What should I do if I'm still using granular salt?

 If you use currently use granular salt, then you should move towards tablet salt at your earliest opportunity.

 Ideally, to give your softener the best chance of lasting longer, the cabinet should be washed out to give your softener the most extended life, and to remove any sharp granular fines and salt sludge.
-That would also be a good time to clean out the valve of the softener, replacing seals and finely lubricating to ensure the best performance and longer life.
+That would also be a good time to clean out the water softener's valve, replace seals, and finally, lubricate to ensure the best performance and longer life.

 Hydroworks offer a FREE Health Check, so if you are unsure if you need this to be done, you are more than welcome to ask us to come and check your softener for you and give you the best advice.

 The different salt types for water softeners

 Here is what the four different types of salt commonly used in water softeners look like.

 Fine ‘table salt’ is even more damaging to softeners than granular salt as it is so fine that it is easily sucked up by the brine valve and will scratch the plastic and metal components and damage the seals and pistons of the water softener.

 In the adjacent photo, you can see how small it is compared to granular salt and how small that is compared to tablet salt, and very quickly, we can begin to understand why nothing smaller than tablet salt is recommended in water softeners.

 The evolution of water softener block salt